 Inquisitor: Paul, can you just unpack that a bit?
 How is a regular pastor not able to do some of this work?

-With the Intentional Interim, the pain of these issues is the start point and an agreement is made when the I.I. is engaged to work through these matters determinedly and openly for a limited period in order to maximize the prospects of success for a new pastor.
+By contrast with the engagement of an Intentional Interim, the pain of these issues is the start point.
+When the I.I. is engaged an agreement is made to work through these matters determinedly and openly for a limited period in order to maximize the prospects of success for the next pastor.

 Inquisitor: Can that be achieved through a consultation or does it really need an I.I. process to do that?

-Inquisitor: Are there moments in these processes where the leader needs to make decisions ahead of the consensus?
+Inquisitor: Are there moments in these longer interim processes – or in a regular pastoral tenure – where the leader will need to make decisions ahead of the consensus in order to move things along?

 Paul: Yes.
-Sparingly.
+Definitely.
+But I would say only sparingly.
 I would really recommend Nelson Mandela’s autobiography “A Long Walk to Freedom.”
-His book dramatizes amazingly the mix of consensus leadership, (Mandela almost always speaks of “we” in the story of the ANC’s emergence from prison to power) compromise and adjustment and individual initiative that changed the story for the ANC and for South Africa.
+His book dramatizes amazingly the mix of consensus leadership, (Mandela almost always speaks of “we” in the story of the ANC’s emergence from prison to power) compromise, adjustment and individual initiative that changed the story for the ANC and for South Africa.

-There are times when the Intentional Interim will relate directly to the congregation for the sake of transparency and to invite solidarity and accountability with regard to core parts of the process.
+There are times when the Intentional Interim will appeal directly to the congregation for the sake of transparency and to invite solidarity and accountability with regard to core parts of the process.

 In my current season of work I am not available to carry a church through an I.I. process.
 However I am available for consultations by arrangement.
 Email me at email@example.com